vierge-noire/cakephp-behat-suite/README.md

     When I get 'users/edit/1'
     Then the response is OK

-# Delete a non existent user
+# Edit a non existent user
   Scenario:
     When I get 'users/edit/2'
     Then the response triggers an error